 UWE Bristol Hospitality delivers high quality sustainable food across our three campuses.

 We know that our students and staff are increasingly concerned about where their food comes from, its impact on the environment and animal welfare issues as well as on their own health.
 We are in a unique position to provide environmentally friendly and healthy food to a receptive audience and to reinforce a longer-term change in buying and eating habits.
 We are particularly committed to using local food and ingredients, both to cut food miles and to contribute to thriving local economies and sustainable livelihoods.

 How we are providing sustainable food

-- 100% free range eggs; we use locally sourced free range eggs from Somerset.
+- 100% free range eggs: we use free range shell eggs from Reynolds Fruit and Veg, Total Produce and Cotswold Dairy.
 We have been awarded the Good Egg Award in conjunction with Compassion in World Farming.
 Where liquid egg is used, it is a free range product.

 - 100% organic milk: all our fresh milk is organic, supplied by a local dairy farm based in Tewkesbury which uses dairy farms within a 30 mile radius of their site.

 - 100% sustainable fish and seafood: all products we use have been certified by the Marine Stewardship Council as sustainably sourced and we are independently audited by them.